themarkness/markalexanderwilliams/posts/2025-05-21-bug-prioritisation-matrix.md

 - Feature failures with no workaround
 - Critical errors (like our case where 250k errors were reported weekly for a critical feature)

-**Action:** Straight to the top of the queuee, interupting ongoing work and fix
+**Action:** Straight to the top of the queue, interrupting ongoing work and fix

 ### Low Severity, High Priority
 **Examples**